will-lancer/general-latex-stuff/README.md

 for LaTeX.

-NOTE: for most of my templates, the base code was given by someone else, and I added my own stuff to it.
+NOTE: for most of my templates, the base code was written by someone else, and I added my own stuff to it.
 Explicit credit is given in the template READMEs.
 I customized the templates in here, and added things I found convenient;
 I do not claim originality for the base templates that I work with.